A Rainy Day in New York: Lawsuit

 The film completed post-production in the third quarter of 2018.
 Amazon shelved the project as being effectively unmarketable, and later dropped the film; thus, 2018 marked the first time since 1981 that an entire calendar year had gone by without a new Woody Allen film.
 In February 2019, Allen filed a $68 million lawsuit contesting that Amazon had failed to meet contractual obligations to release the film as contracted, alleging the studio had dropped the film for only "vague reasons" and terminated the four-picture contract over "a 25-year-old, baseless allegation".
 The legal action was seeking minimum guarantee payments for the four films, plus damages and legal fees.
 In May 2019, it was reported that Amazon had given the U.S. distribution rights back to Allen.
 In November 2019, Allen settled his breach of contract lawsuit against Amazon, and both parties voluntarily filed a joint notice dismissing the case.
-The film was eventually released on Amazon Prime in 2021.
+The film eventually began streaming on Amazon Prime Video in June 2021.